ishiko-cpp/terminal/README.md

-# Ishiko/C++ - Terminal
+# Ishiko/C++ Terminal

 Utilities to work with terminal input and output.

 # Contents

-- Include: Directory containing the public headers for the project.
+- include: Directory containing the public headers for the project.
 - Lib: Directory where the build process puts the compiled libraries.
 - Makefiles: The makefiles used to build the project
 - Source: The source code for the project.